software-tools-books/js4ds/_en/dynamic.md

 the balance shifted toward [client-side page generation](../gloss/#g:client-side-page-generation).
 In this model,
-the browser fetches data from one or more servers and feeds that data to a JavaScript library that generate HTML in the browser for display.
+the browser fetches data from one or more servers and feeds that data to a JavaScript library that generates HTML in the browser for display.
 This allows the [client](../gloss/#g:client) to decide how best to render data, which is increasingly important as phones and tablets take over from desktop and laptop computers.